remunds/blendrl-dev/HOW_TO_USE.md

 ### Verify installation

 You should now be able to run the training script.
-> env_name: the name of the environent
+> env_name: the name of the environment
 num_envs: the number of parallel game environments
 num_steps: the number of steps to run in each environment per policy rollout
 gamma: the discount factor gamma